nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### Improved

-- observability in player metrics for quality of service in case of bintu configuration being used
+- observability in player metrics htmlFor quality of service in case of bintu configuration being used

 ## **[4.25.0]**

 ### **Release Notes**

-With this release, we've implemented handling for repeated switch stream failures by introducing cooldown functionality, thereby enhancing the robustness of stream switching.
+With this release, we've implemented handling htmlFor repeated switch stream failures by introducing cooldown functionality, thereby enhancing the robustness of stream switching.
 Additionally, we've strengthened access to video elements, ensuring more reliable and stable functionality.
 Furthermore, we've resolved issues related to preventing multiple `2004` errors and event order discrepancies when a bintu stream group is not live during setup.
 Lastly, we've addressed a random playback error occurring when `keepConnection` was enabled, ensuring a smoother playback experience.